This page is presently being constructed.

 Some small expensive columns have a complex passive crossover network that reduces energy to the outside speakers as the frequency increases, so only the centre speaker remains working at the highest frequency.
 At lower frequencies (wavelengths longer than column length) horizontal dispersion is no longer effective.
 An average column will have a limited and inconsistent horizontal dispersion between 2-3 octaves.

---- To be continued Graphics to be added ----
+--- To be continued graphics to be added ----